Park Yong-man: Return to Asia

 The American Expeditionary Force had been dispatched to Siberia in 1918 to assist the Czechoslovak Legions in their retreat from the Bolsheviks during the Russian Civil War.
 Japanese forces were also present in the region, nominally to assist in fighting the Bolsheviks, but also as part of a process to expand their influence in North East Asia.
 Consequently, Park appears to have considered his sojourn to Siberia as an ideal start to combating Japanese colonialism.
 His role with the American Expeditionary Force was as an intelligence officer, and it is likely that he collected information on the communist Koreans present in Siberia at the time.

-In the interim, three separate Provisional Governments of Korea (PGK) had been established, one each in Seoul, Vladivistok and Shanghai.
+In the interim, three separate Korean Provisional Governments (KPG) had been established, one each in Seoul, Vladivistok and Shanghai.
 By September 1919, these had merged into a single government in Shanghai, with Syngman Rhee (in absentia) appointed as president.
 Park was offered the position of Minister of Foreign Affairs in the Provisional Government.
 Park, having finished his duties with the American Expeditionary Force, arrived in Shanghai in March 1920.
-However, it seems that Park was only part of the PGK for a few months, if at all.
-It is possible that the selection of Syngman Rhee as head of the PKG was a factor in deterring Park from playing a more significant role with the organisation.
+However, it seems that Park was only part of the KPG for a few months, if at all.
+It is possible that the selection of Syngman Rhee as head of the KPG was a factor in deterring Park from playing a more significant role with the organisation.

-Park was also involved with negotiations to form a secret mutual defense pact between the newly established PGK and the Soviets.
+Park was also involved with negotiations to form a secret mutual defense pact between the newly established KPG and the Soviets.
 Park was now based in Manchuria, spending time training recruits and preparing for a military campaign against Japan.
 Little is known about his activities in Manchuria, but he returned to Korea at least once, in 1924, with a group of military and business leaders of the pro-Japanese Chinese government.
 Park, now under suspicion of collaborating with the Japanese against communism due to his activities in Siberia and Manchuria, was assassinated in Beijing on 17 October 1928 by a Korean communist, Lee Hae-young.